norsk-gjeldsinformasjon/api-docs/docs/reference/openapi.md

 # OpenAPI specification

-This page provides an interactive OpenAPI (Swagger) specification for the Consent APIs.
+This page provides an interactive OpenAPI (Swagger) specification for the consent APIs.
 You can expand each endpoint to see request parameters, response schemas, and example values.

 The spec covers these APIs: